WP Rocket Review

 WP Rocket Review – WordPress Performance plugin

 As the name suggests, WP Rocket is a performance plugin for WordPress, which is said to greatly optimize the load time of any WordPress site.
-I knew about WP Rocket since a long, considering the fact that it’s a pretty old plugin, and it exists since more than 5+ years.
+I knew about WP Rocket for a long, considering the fact that it’s a pretty old plugin, and it exists for more than 5+ years.

-Yes! it’s a paid plugin for optimizing your WordPress sites, it will cost you $39 for a single WordPress site for an entire year.
-Also there are affordable plans, which will be easy on your pockets in case if you want to use WP Rocket on more than one WordPress sites.
+Yes! it’s a paid plugin for optimizing your WordPress sites, it will cost you $49 for a single WordPress site for an entire year.
+Also, there are affordable plans, which will be easy on your pockets in case if you want to use WP Rocket on more than one WordPress sites.

 Of course, there are several free WordPress optimization plugins which, can actually do the same job, without paying any amount, like W3 Total Cache.
 But the real difference between WP Rocket and W3 Total cache etc is, no messy configuration and no need to get your hands dirty, because with WP Rocket, all you need to do is just turn on the activate button, and you’re done.